 A major question you may be asking when considering outsourcing your customer support is what does your customer support center offer?
 While some customer support centers only offer inbound calling, there is a growing trend towards email and even chat-based support.
 If you are interested in offering any of these additional services for your customers, speak to your customer support provider to make sure these are services they offer.

 In addition to just taking orders, inbound and outbound customer support centers can offer myriad types of customer support services to your customers.
-Everything from returns handling, product inquiries, appointment setting, order volume and even answering services can be handled through an outsourced customer service provider, so be sure to ask what your provider offers when you discuss your options.
+Everything from returns handling, call center for ecommerce, product inquiries, appointment setting, order volume and even answering services can be handled through an outsourced customer service provider, so be sure to ask what your provider offers when you discuss your options.

 While InsightQuote’s customer support outsourcing service is free to businesses searching for a customer support quote, call center support services are not free.
 Prices will vary based on location, call volume, agents used, services used, and even hours of operation.
 Insightquote’s quote generator can answer many of the questions you may have about pricing.

 Expect a per minute price of around $1.20 per minute unless you have high volumes of calls.
 Monthly fees for account management and reports can range from $50-$500+, and other potential charges include fees for toll free numbers, email accounts, training and other special projects.
 Furthermore, there are oftentimes setup fees that can easily add up to $500 or more to get started.